 Please note that the tips under section are to highlight areas where you could disable things that are not applicable to you so you can prevent your iPhone from getting hot.
 We are not recommending or advising you to disable features just for battery life, as then there would be no point in using smartphones like the iPhone.

-Widgets get a major makeover with the iOS 14 update.
-You can finally add resizable widgets on the home screen as well.
-However, you shouldn’t go overboard with them on the iPhone.
 You should review the widget list and remove the widgets that you don’t want to ensure they don’t consume battery life unnecessarily as some of them could be using Location services.

 ii.
 Turn off Dynamic Wallpapers